-Charles Vallow filed for divorce in February 2019, noting in his divorce petition—filed in Arizona, where they lived—that he was increasingly concerned by his wife's behavior since she had gotten involved with an extreme offshoot of the Church of Jesus Christ of Latter-Day Saints whose main focus is preparing for the impending end of the world.
+Charles filed for divorce from Lori in February 2019, noting in his divorce petition—filed in Arizona, where they lived—that he was increasingly concerned by his wife's behavior since she had gotten involved with an extreme offshoot of the Church of Jesus Christ of Latter-Day Saints whose main focus is preparing for the impending end of the world.

-According to court documents obtained by Phoenix's Fox 10, Charles alleged that Lori had threatened to kill him if she got in his way, that the end was coming in July and he wouldn't stop her from being ready.
+According to court documents obtained by Phoenix's Fox 10, Charles alleged that Lori had threatened to kill him if she got in his way, that the end was coming in July 2019 and he wouldn't stop her from being ready.
 "Mother [Lori] believes that she is receiving spiritual revelations and visions to help her gather and prepare those chosen to live in the New Jerusalem after the Great War as prophesied in the Book of Revelations," the petition reads.

 Also noted in the filing, Charles said that Lori had transferred 2,000 Enterprise Rent-A-Car points from his account and had moved a total of $35,000 among their various bank accounts, leaving him worried she was planning to leave the state with JJ.
 Charles was seeking sole custody.

 The divorce petition was dismissed that March, however, and Charles' son from another relationship told Fox 10 that his father wanted to try to save the marriage.
-However, the son (he didn't want his name used) helped his father move from Arizona to Texas with JJ that month as well.
+However, the son (he didn't want his name made public) helped his father move from Arizona to Texas with JJ that month as well.

 According to Cox, Charles and Lori had been having an argument and he went to intervene, worried that Charles would get violent with his sister.
 Tylee then came into the room with a bat, ostensibly to defend her mom, but Charles took the bat and hit Cox in the head with it.
 Cox told Chandler police that he then went to his room to get his gun.
 Charles was shot twice in the chest.

-Chad, who married Tammy Daybell in 1990 in Utah, is the author of numerous faith-themed books, including the Standing in Holy Places series with titles like The Great Gathering and The Renewed Earth.
+Chad, who married Tammy in 1990 in Utah, is the author of numerous faith-themed books, including the Standing in Holy Places series with titles like The Great Gathering and The Renewed Earth.

-A self-identified friend of Tylee's from Arizona, who didn't want her name reported, told the Boise Post Register in January that she had texted Tylee on Oct.
-19 that she missed her, and received a reply from Tylee's number on Oct.
-25, reading "hi. miss you guys too ...luv ya."
+A self-identified friend of Tylee's from Arizona, who didn't want her name reported, told the Boise Post Register in January 2020 that she had texted Tylee on Oct.
+19, 2019, that she missed her, and received a reply from Tylee's number on Oct.
+25, reading, "hi. miss you guys too ...luv ya."

 On Oct.
 9, Tammy Daybell called 911 to report that a masked man had shot a paintball gun at her, and she had no idea why.
 She died on Oct.
 19 and her funeral was held Oct.
 22.

 Chad and Lori married on Nov.
-5.
+5, 2019.